 Many countries are now charging for plastic bags, or better yet – banning them outright.
 We think that’s great!
 And it’s much easier to shop without plastic if you’re always with your own trusty shopper.

 Here, I’ve found 10 chic plastic bag alternatives you can take to the grocery store and beyond.

-Made from recycled nylon, these reusable grocery bags were created to combat plastic pollution back in 2007.
+Made from recycled nylon, these reusable grocery bags are truly stylish plastic bag alternatives.
+They were created to combat plastic pollution back in 2007.
 The Baggu carryall looks similar to a standard grocery bag but comes in minimalist stripes and other stylish patterns.
-The can also hold up to 50 pounds so they won’t break, no matter how many groceries you buy.
+The can also hold up to 50 pounds, so they won’t break, no matter how many groceries you buy.

 Price: $35 for three differently sized bags.

-Back in the day, most Europeans and Americans carried sweet little string bags with them to buy their veggies, and now, they’re making a comeback!
-Whether your heading to the beach or picking up some vegetables, these bags are easy to pack in your purse ‘just in case’ you buy stuff you don’t want to put in your handbag.
+Back in the day, most Europeans and Americans carried sweet little string bags with them to buy their veggies.
+And now, they’re making a comeback!
+Whether your heading to the beach or picking up some vegetables, this is one of the best plastic bag alternatives.
+These are are easy to pack in your purse ‘just in case’ you buy stuff you don’t want to put in your handbag.

 Price: $19 for 3

 Founded by Lauren Bush Lauren, this burlap bag is the perfect shopping tote.
 Highly Instagrammable, and supporting a good cause, the bag was inspired by the bags of food rations distributed by the UN World Food Programme.
 Purchasing the tote provides one child with school meals for an entire year in 63 of the poorest countries around the world.
 And we love the positive messages they’re emblazoned with, too!